willviles/Immerse/README.md

       // Add a delay to the start of the timeline
       delay: 1,

+      // Repeat the timeline animation.
+Default is no repeat, but 'true' or integer can be passed.
+      repeat: true,

+      // Can define any further GSAP timeline settings in settings object.
+      settings: { onComplete: function() { // }, ... },

       // Timeline.
 Add content of a GreenSock Timeline here.
       // The jQuery object of the section is available to use to specifically find section elements to animate.
       timeline: function($section) {